nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - 1a.
 PlanEase detects that no fields are provided for the keyword.

     - 1a1.
 PlanEase shows an error message.

   Use case ends.

+- 1b.
+The given keyword does not exist in any of the event's event name.

+    - 1b1.
+PlanEase does not display any events.

+  Use case ends.